quantum-realm-games/quantum-forge-unity-package/README.md

 <a href="https://www.buymeacoffee.com/quantum_forge"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=☕&slug=quantum_forge&button_colour=fc6e23&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=FFDD00" /></a>

-Thank you for joining us on this journey to discover what is possible in the ultimate creative expression of our quantum universe.
+Thank you for joining us on this journey.

 ## Overview
 The Quantum Forge Unity Package provides a wrapper around the quantum-forge c-api, and allows developers to easily plug genuine quantum behaviour directly into their gameplay mechanics.
 It also provides a set of MonoBehaviours that can be added to game objects, for easy Unity editor integration.

 ## Installation

+Quantum Forge currently supports Unity 2022.3.1f1 or later, and can be used to build for Windows, Mac, Linux, and WebGL.

-To install the Quantum Forge Unity Package, follow these steps:
+To install the Quantum Forge Unity Package:

-1. Open the Unity Package Manager (Window > Package Manager).
+1. Open the Unity Package Manager (Window > Package Manager)
-2. Click the "+" button in the top left corner.
+2. Click the "+" button in the top left corner
-3. Select "Add package from git URL...".
+3. Select "Add package from git URL..."
-4. Enter the following URL: https://github.com/quantum-realm-games/quantum-forge-unity-package.git
+4. Enter the following URL: `https://github.com/quantum-realm-games/quantum-forge-unity-package.git`
-5. Click "Add".
+5. Click "Add"

 For more information, please refer to Unity's [Package Manager Window](https://docs.unity3d.com/Manual/upm-ui.html) documentation.